kanhayaKy/classroom/README.md

 # Specifications:

 This project is implemented using python , Javascript , React , HTML ,CSS  that allows the students/ teachers to maintain their classrooms , assignments and study materials.
+This project is more complex than the rest of the projects because the frontend is made using Javascripts React library.

 - #### Login & Registration
     - A new user can register themselves to the site using the required credentials , they should select their role compulsorily if they are a faculty they have to enter a faculty id else they have to provide a student id .